-The 10635NAT Diploma of Chaplaincy has been developed by the The Salvation Army to meet the training needs and accreditation of chaplains.
+The 10635NAT Diploma of Chaplaincy has been developed by The Salvation Army to meet the training needs of chaplains.

 This qualification will equip chaplains to provide services and/or interventions to clients in a variety of settings.
 The total number of units required for completion of the course is 14 units (10 core, 4 electives).

 Be empowered with pragmatic learning to pursue your commitment to serve in the ministry you are called to.